dkeras-project/dkeras/README.md

 - PBS/Torque support

 ## Installation
-dKeras will be available with the first official release coming soon.
+The first official release of dKeras will be available soon.
 For now, install from source.
 ```bash
 git clone https://github.com/gndctrl2mjrtm/dkeras